Prepare S3 file system for Edge

 Note If you don't want to use this out-of-the-box AWS managed policy, go to the Support portal to learn about the required permissions.

-• inline policy: pass_role with the following specific JSON content.
+• Inline policy: pass_role with the following specific JSON content.

-When you create the capability for the AWS connection in Collibra, you need to add an IAM role.
+• IAM role: When you create the capability for the AWS connection in Collibra, you need to add an IAM role.
 The AWS Glue crawlers need this role to run their operation.
 The pass_role permission policy of the programmatic user is used to assign this role to the crawler.
 The IAM role needs the following parameters:

 • Trusted entities: glue.amazonaws.com

-• AWS managed policy: AWSGlueServiceRole
+• AWS managed policies:

 Note If you don't want to use this out-of-the-box AWS managed policy, go to the Support portal to learn about the required permissions.

-Important
+• Important

 • You can provide more restrictive permissions to the IAM role, if dictated by your security requirements.
 Your AWS subject matter expert can create the appropriate permission set using the steps in the IAM documentation.
-We recommend that you test a crawler with an IAM role that has these permissions in the AWS console, to ensure that it is successful before you use the IAM role in Collibra.
+We recommend that you test a crawler with an IAM role that has these permissions in the AWS console to ensure that it is successful before you use the IAM role in Collibra.

 • The S3 credentials are stored on the Edge site and not in the Collibra repository.